lzilioli/extend-to-template/README.md

 # Problem Statement

-I strongly you read the entirety of [the ng-descendant proposal](https://github.com/angular/angular/issues/13766) because it contextualizes the problem well.
+I strongly recommend you read the entirety of [the ng-descendant proposal](https://github.com/angular/angular/issues/13766) because it contextualizes the problem well.

 Component composition (where you wrap one component template by making a completely new component) is not better than component inheritance for two reasons: